-God’s Girls goes out of its way to tell the teen girls that Adam told Eve, mentioning no other possibility.
+God’s Girls, though, tells the teen girls that Adam told Eve, mentioning no other possibility.

-Why?
-Some argue God spoke only to Adam before the Fall and that this is proof Adam is Eve’s superior: God gave Adam orders, and Adam gave those orders to Eve.
+Some argue Adam (man) is Eve’s (woman’s) superior.
+They say God gave Adam orders, and Adam gave those orders to Eve.

 Sure enough, God’s Girls soon tells the girls that God established a “chain of command” before the Fall, with Adam over Eve.